 The College has agreements with the West Virginia Development Office (WVDO) totaling \$619,932.
-These funds were used to construct a new sewer system and access road for the College's new facility.
+These funds were used to construct a sewer system and access road for the College's facility.
 The College will repay the WVDO "if non-operating funds become available" or "when an appropriate non-operating income stream is established" or "if the College sells or disposes of the two acres of property."
 The amount owed to the WVDO, in the event that one of the two previous conditions are met, is recorded as a noncurrent liability in the Statement of Net Position.

-Eastern awarded a contract to Harbel Construction, Inc, to construct a new wing in June 2014.
-The project was for a 7,500 square foot wing to accommodate additional classroom space.
-The total project cost was for approximately \$3,000,000.
-A \$2,000,000 financial assistance agreement was entered into with WVDO to finance the project.
-The expansion project was substantially complete in the summer of 2015 and repayment of the \$2,000,000 financial assistance agreement began in September 2015.
+Eastern awarded a contract to Harbel Construction, Inc, to construct a new wing in June 2015.
+The project was for a 7,500 square foot wing to accommodate additional classroom space for approximately \$3,000,000.
+A \$2,000,000 financial assistance agreement was entered into with WVDO to finance the project and the expansion project was substantially complete in the summer of 2016.
+Eastern began quarterly payments to WVDO in fall 2016.